jlvFlores/Awesome-books-with-ES6/README.md

 # 📖 [Awesome-books-with-ES6] <a name="about-project"></a>

-> An introduction to javascript in a new module.
+> An updated JavaScript project that uses better sintax for ES6.

-**[Awesome-books-with-ES6]** is a project that is aimed at teaching us how to code basic functionalities using javascript.
+**[Awesome-books-with-ES6]** is a project that is created with the focus of learning basic functionalities and improved practices using JavaScript.

 ## 🛠 Built With <a name="built-with"></a>

-- HTML
-- CSS
-- ES6
-- LINTERS
-- VS Code
+Built with the guidence of Microverse's courses and lots of online forums.

 ### Tech Stack <a name="tech-stack"></a>